I'm being cared for by: The Litter Box Kitty Rescue, Inc.

 Breed: Domestic Shorthair

-already spayed, housetrained, up to date with shots, not good with kids, not good with dogs, and not good with cats.
+already neutered, housetrained, up to date with shots, not good with kids, good with dogs, and good with cats.

-I am already spayed, housetrained, up to date with shots, not good with kids, not good with dogs, and not good with cats.
+I am already neutered, housetrained, up to date with shots, not good with kids, good with dogs, and good with cats.

 You can fill out an adoption application online on our official website.

 Pax is a real lady's man!
 He is so adorable & sweet you can't help but scoop him up for kissies!
 He is super laid back & sweet, but loves to play with the other kitties when they get fiesty!
 He needs a nice quiet home.